RasaHQ/rasa/docs/docs/reference/rasa/shared/core/events.md

 ```

 Events describe everything that occurs in
-a conversation and tell the :class:`rasa.core.trackers.DialogueStateTracker`
+a conversation and tell the :class:`rasa.shared.core.trackers.DialogueStateTracker`
 how to update its state.

 #### resolve\_by\_type